fazer1929/magic-fingers/README.md

 ## Install Locally
 1. Clone The Repository
-2. After entring the project folder run `npm install`
+2. After entring the project folder run, `npm install`
-3. After it completes installation run `npm start`
+3. After it completes installation run, `npm start`
 4. Lastly open the browser and go to **localhost:3000**